 In the Hierarchy, click the Create button and select Create Empty.

-An empty is a GameObject that has only the one required component of all GameObjects — the Transform component.
+An empty is a GameObject that only has only the one required component that all GameObjects have — the Transform component, as you learned earlier.

 Parenting the Space Marine

 In the Hierarchy, you’ll see your new GameObject creatively named:

 GameObject.
 Single-click the GameObject and name it SpaceMarine.